aosabook/500lines/objmodel/chapter.md

 efficiency of the object model.
 The final model is not that of a real language, but an idealized, simplified version of that of Python.

+TODO (debo): You refer a lot to smalltalk semantics throughout the chapter, but I feel like many of our readers will not really understand what that means until they've seen it.

+I think it might help to do a quick intro at beginning of chapter to how that works, and how it compares to e.g. simula-type semantics that the readers will probably be more familiar with.
+(Although I guess any of our objc-fluent readers will be mostly comfortable with it.)

 The object models presented in this chapter will also be implemented in Python (The code works on both Python 2.7 and 3.4).
 To understand the behavior and the design choice better the chapter will also